practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Raku (Perl 6)/README.md

 <br/>

-Although Raku is (still) a very slow programming language ([Languages that were too slow](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/30%20-%20languages%20that%20didn't%20make%20it%20to%20my%20list/README.md#languages-that-were-too-slow)), its modern and more "computer science oriented" syntax is definitely an improvement over Perl 5 from my point of view.
+Although Raku is (still) a very slow programming language ([Languages that were too slow](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/30%20-%20languages%20that%20didn't%20make%20it%20to%20my%20list/README.md#languages-that-were-too-slow)), its modern and more "computer science oriented" syntax is definitely an improvement over the syntax of Perl 5 from my point of view.

 ---